vidyagc/portfolio/_posts/2018-01-16-devise-customization.markdown

 What if, instead of just changing the styles of existing forms or <a href="https://github.com/plataformatec/devise/wiki/How-To:-Create-custom-layouts" target="_blank">adding additional layouts</a>, you want to change where the forms are rendered in your application (e.g. you want sign up and sign in forms located inside another view)?
 And what are the considerations that follow this new placement?
 A failed registration will still redirect to Devise's default sign up path (not the new form location you implemented) unless these redirects are updated via a controller.
 And how do you make sure error messages are displayed on your new view.
 When I wanted to render devise sign in and sign up forms as partials on the welcome page of my application, <a href="/wikit" target="_blank">Wikit</a>, this was the problem and follow up customization issues that needed to be addressed.
 The efficacy of the following solutions are limited to the scope in which Devise was used in that application.
 It has not been tested beyond that (e.g. with models that inherit from another Devise model).
 </div>
 <div class="page-content-text">
-On his <a href="https://pupeno.com/2016/04/26/show-a-devise-log-in-or-sign-up-forms-in-another-page/" target="_blank">blog</a>, J. Fernández offers a solution for showing Devise forms on another page. <a href="https://github.com/plataformatec/devise/wiki/How-To:-Display-a-custom-sign_in-form-anywhere-in-your-app" target="_blank">Devise wiki</a> shows it as well, with some revisions.
+On his <a href="https://pupeno.com/2016/04/26/show-a-devise-log-in-or-sign-up-forms-in-another-page/" target="_blank">blog</a>, J. Fernández offers a solution for showing Devise forms on another page. <a href="https://github.com/plataformatec/devise/wiki/How-To:-Display-a-custom-sign_in-form-anywhere-in-your-app" target="_blank">Devise wiki</a> posts it as well, with some revisions.
 As Fernández suggests, I found the use of a partial as the best way to use the form on another view.
 </div>

 <div class="file-path">app/views/welcome/index.html.erb</div>